Freedom of establishment and freedom to provide services

 On 20 January 2021, Parliament adopted a resolution entitled ‘Strengthening the single market: the future of free movement of services’.
 The resolution underlines the need to ensure the implementation of the single market rules for services and to improve the enforcement action of the Commission.
 It stresses the need to evaluate the level of implementation of the EU legal framework for services and to empower companies by providing them with better access to information.

-The own-initiative report on tackling non-tariff and non-tax barriers in the single market adopted by the IMCO Committee on 3 December 2021 was very topical in that regard, as it addressed not only the generally persisting barriers to the freedom of goods and freedom to provide services, but also specifically how COVID-19 was detrimental to the four freedoms (the free movement of goods, the free movement of people, the freedom of services and the freedom of movement of capital).
+The Parliament’s resolution of 17 February 2022 on tackling non-tariff and non-tax barriers in the single market addressed the generally persisting barriers to the freedom of goods and freedom to provide services, as well as specifically how COVID-19 was detrimental to the four freedoms (the free movement of goods, the free movement of people, the freedom of services and the freedom of movement of capital).
 This obstacle to the four freedoms persists, despite the extent to which digital tools remedied some of the economic hardship engendered by COVID-19 restrictions.
-Parliament adopted the report as a resolution on 17 February 2022.

 For more information on this topic, please see the website of the Committee on Internal Market and Consumer Protection.